API usage guidelines

 Use webhooks to get updated data from HubSpot

 If you have a HubSpot Marketing Enterprise subscription, you can use webhook actions in workflows to have data for contact records sent to your system.
 Webhooks can be triggered as an action in any workflow, so you can use any workflow starting conditions as the criteria to have contact data sent to your system.
 More details about using webhooks can be found here and example webhooks data is here.
+Webhook calls made via workflows do not count towards the API rate limit.

 Learn more about our service limits and pricing here.